Pharmacy Transition Buyer Services

 We can help you get pre-qualified with pharmacy lenders prior to even meeting a potential seller.
 But think through what your financial situation is and determine how much you have available (savings accounts, 401(k) available for rollover, assistance from family members, partners, etc.).
 You will need to infuse some cash up front, but how much depends on the purchase price.
 Lending is available to you and will cover the majority of the purchase, and keep in mind that sellers are often willing to carry a note and act as a secondary lender to a bank in order to help you get started.

 It really does take a village.
 Assemble a team of trusted advisors to develop the best possible strategy for becoming a successful business owner.
 Explore any relationships you may have with existing independent pharmacy owners who can mentor you.
 Find an accountant and an attorney who can work with you to develop strategies to maximize your profitability and understand tax consequences.
-Seek out the right your pharmaceutical distributor and other key partners what tools and solutions you can use to drive margins and revenues.
+Seek out the right pharmaceutical distributor and other key partners and learn what tools and solutions you can use to drive margins and revenues.
 Take a closer look at the appearance of your new store.
 Consider removing clutter or upgrading fixtures, lighting, flooring and the exterior.